Which Nutrients do I Need during Pregnancy?

 How much water do I need?
 8 to 12 cups per day4

 Need help with balanced meal and hydration ideas during pregnancy?
-Come chat with our team of registered dietitians, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET).
+Come chat with our team of registered dietitian nutritionists, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET).
 Chat now!

 Key nutrients during pregnancy